 Become a Member

-The Lakemoor Hills Garden Club strives to preserve and enhance the natural beauty of our neighborhood, equip members with knowledge and tools to create and maintain our public spaces and home gardens, and foster community in the neighborhood.
+The Lakemoor Hills Garden Club strives to preserve and enhance the natural beauty of our neighborhood, equip members with the knowledge and tools to create and maintain our public spaces and home gardens, and foster a sense of community in the neighborhood.
 Membership is open to any resident of the Lakemoor Hills peninsula.
-A membership fee of $50 per year covers…

 In addition to our ongoing projects, the Garden Club meets on the third Thursday of every month at 10 AM.
 Meeting locations change depending on the program, so check the calendar of events for the most recent information.